wordofwarning/wordofwarning.org/news/index.md

 • Supercool's blog on <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">quick routes to live-streaming</a>.
 • The Centre for the Study of Media + Culture in Small Nations blog on <a href="http://culture.research.southwales.ac.uk/news-and-events/news/online-theatre-covid-19" target="_blank">making social-distancing live theatre + performance during the COVID-19 lockdown</a>.
 • The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.
-• The <a href="http://theatreartists.fund/who-is-the-theatre-artists-fund-for" target="_blank">Theatre Artists Fund</a> is for theatre professionals who are in need of urgent + critical financial support (latest round closes 13 Jan).
+• The <a href="http://theatreartists.fund/who-is-the-theatre-artists-fund-for" target="_blank">Theatre Artists Fund</a> is for theatre professionals who are in need of urgent + critical financial support (latest round closed 13 Jan).
 • UK Theatre + SOLT's <a href="http://theatresupport.info" target="_blank">Theatre Support Information</a> — advice/info about how + where you can access support from leading theatrical charities.
 • Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">list of resources + information for disabled freelancers + artists</a> also includes an opportunities section).
 • Unlimited's <a href="http://weareunlimited.org.uk/contingencies-for-coronavirus" target="_blank">contingencies for COVID-19 page</a> — info for supporting disabled artists + freelancers.